 Yes.
 All that is needed is an OLLI name badge to take advantage of the following:

 Yes.
 OLLI members can audit any class at SOU with instructor permission and be issued an SOU student ID.
 For those 65 or older and an Oregon resident, there is no audit fee.
 (Otherwise, regular tuition applies.)
 Audit forms can be obtained thru SOU's Registrar's Office or in the OLLI office at 655 Frances Lane in Ashland.
 Some OLLI classes qualify as SOU One Credit Courses.
-Those who register for one of those classes both through OLLI and through SOU will be issued an SOU student ID.
-Contact the OLLI office for details.
+Those who register for one of those classes both through OLLI and through SOU are eligible for an SOU student ID.
 (Must be an Oregon resident)

 If you qualify as an SOU student (see qualifications in above question), you will be eligible to check out material at the Hannon Library during that term.
 After qualifying, you can request a student ID card at SOU Enrollment Services—be sure and bring photo ID with you when you go.
 Use this identification card or your driver’s license and OLLI name badge at the library circulation desk.
 You are also eligible to purchase a yearly parking pass for parking in any of student “green commuter” lots.
 Hold on to your student ID card for future use, since you will have to pay for a new one if you lose it.
 The card does not expire; however, it is only valid for those terms in which you enroll as an SOU student.

-For Winter 2013, there will be two ways to sign up for OLLI courses, manually and online.
-Full online capability will start November 30.
+There are two ways to sign up for OLLI courses, manually and online.
 For complete details, click here.

 Members have a period of time to submit course requests after the course catalog becomes available and before the published deadline for the computerized class assignment occurs.
 During this interval, the timing of when members submit course requests does not affect a member’s chances of being admitted to a class.
 All requests are processed at the same time on the day after the deadline.
 While there are many classes to choose from, demand for some classes exceeds the available space.
 See this guide to Getting the Courses You Want.
 [PDF]